morsechimwai/blog-api-nodejs/README.md

 - Responses share a common envelope: `{ code, message, type, data }`.

 ## Contributing & License
 Pull requests, issues, and feature ideas are welcome.
-Blog API is released under the [Apache-2.0 License](./LICENSE), so you can adapt it for commercial products, internal tools, or SaaS offerings without friction.
+Blog API is released under the [Apache-2.0 License](./LICENSE), so you can adapt it for commercial products, internal tools with minimal friction.

 Own your publishing.
 Let your team share updates on your terms.